 Playgrounds are inherently safe spaces for children.
 They are a hub for child play, fun for families, enjoyment with friends, and places for communities to come together.
 However, these places are also locations where unintentional injuries occur and recent research has shown playgrounds are places where children are exposed to hazards.

 More than 200,000 children are injured and require medical attention from playground injuries each year across the US.
 That is equivalent to more than 500 children per day.
 Playgrounds are also common locations where equipment and surfacing get hot which lead to children being exposed to UV radiation, intense sun, pesticides, and other harmful chemicals.

-Unsafe equipment and surfacing, along with hot playground temperatures are uncomfortable and unsafe which can discourage children from being active which causes long term health consequences, such as obesity and depression.
+Unsafe equipment and surfacing along with hot playground temperatures are uncomfortable and unsafe.
+This can discourage children from being active which causes long term health consequences, such as obesity and depression.
 Continuous exposure to unsafe environmental conditions has lead to long-term injuries, such as sunburns, hyperthermia, thermal burns, and asthmatic complications.